 Chocolate Stuffed Almond Cookies

-Add sugars and mix until creamy.
-Add the eggs and the vanilla extract.
+- Add sugars and mix until creamy.
+Add the egg and the vanilla extract.
 Mix until smooth.

 Looking for a great charity to donate to this season?
 Check out Cookies for Kids Cancer

 This classic Italian Christmas bread you see in those funny shaped boxes in just about every supermarket this time of year, is somewhat of a holiday staple.
 I’ve never been a huge fan of Panettone, but it’s hard to resist this rich sweet bread hot from the oven.
 It’s a fairly simple recipe that yields impressive results.
 In the original recipe from “The Art of Fine Baking,” my grandmother says to use the “extra-rich coffee cake dough” which calls for 12 eggs.
 Since I’m always a little apprehensive about recipes that use more than 8 eggs, I decided to use just the basic coffee cake dough recipe which uses a moderate 6 eggs instead.
 The result was perfectly satisfying- as I said, it’s hard to resist warm rich raisin bread right from the oven.
 Happy Holidays!

 Basic Coffee Cake Dough or Extra-Rich Coffee Cake Dough

 1 1/2 cups additional all-purpose flour (if using the extra rich coffee cake dough)

 1/2 cup golden raisins